sebinside/PremiereRemote/readme.md

 If you want learn more about using the Adobe CEP SDK or AutoHotkey, have a look at this:

 * Adobe CEP Premiere Samples: https://github.com/Adobe-CEP/Samples/blob/master/PProPanel/jsx/PPRO/Premiere.jsx
-* Premiere On Script, a Premiere CEP youtube channel: https://www.youtube.com/channel/UCmq_t_-4GLFu_nYaEDDModw
+* Premiere On Script, a Premiere CEP YouTube channel: https://www.youtube.com/channel/UCmq_t_-4GLFu_nYaEDDModw
 * Taran Van Hemert, a macro specialist: https://www.youtube.com/user/TaranVH
 * And my own twitch channel, were I develop with these techniques, sometimes: https://www.twitch.tv/skate702